 Get Enough Sleep

 Having enough sleep every night is so important to not only the functioning of everyday life but also to your health.
 We know, easier said than done.
-However, if it's possible for you to get few more hours of sleep, your chances of having puffy eyes in the morning will go down drastically.
+However, if it's possible buy a decent mattress so you can get a few more hours of sleep, as this will drastically reduce your chances of having puffy eyes in the morning.
 Getting more sleep will ensure that your body has enough time to restore itself overnight.
 This makes it so there won't be any fluid pooling under the eyes making them puffy the next morning.

 We are recommended to have at least 8 hours of sleep every night.
 Some people find if they go over the 8 hours they feel even less refreshed than they did before they went to bed.
 This is subjective to the person, so figure out what works for you and stick to a routine.